Bethesda Athletic F.C.: Cymru Alliance

-The club spent a solitary season in the Cymru Alliance, finishing 9th from 17 clubs in 2009–10 season.
+The club spent a solitary season in the Cymru Alliance, finishing ninth from 17 clubs in 2009–10 season.

 Return to the Welsh Alliance

 The club returned to the Alliance, competing for two subsequent seasons.
 In August 2012 they were not able to complete fixtures and were given 14 days by the league's Management Committee to resolve their issues.
 The club announced in September that it was disbanding and resigned from the league "due to various circumstances".

-After a season away - the club returned for the 2013–14 season but finished bottom of the Welsh Alliance Division 2 with just 6 points.
+After a season away - the club returned for the 2013–14 season but finished bottom of the Welsh Alliance Division Two with six points.
 The following season saw them finish 10th from 16 clubs, before they again left the league.

 Return to the Gwynedd League

 The club returned to the Gwynedd League, finishing bottom of the league in the 2016–17 season.
 The following season they withdrew from the league.

 In 2018 it was announced that the club would return to the league again but they again resigned from the league in August 2018 without playing any games.

 They were named as a returning club for the 2019–20 season to same league.